Introduction

 How concentrated bets can create fragility even when they promise faster returns

 This fragility becomes even more evident in moments of elevated market concentration.
-Morningstar observed in 2026 that stock market concentration in the United States had surpassed the 1930s peak in certain respects, warning that this type of environment reduces the benefits of diversification and makes the market more vulnerable to reversals in sentiment.
+Concentration can become especially dangerous when a small number of companies or sectors dominate market performance, because a portfolio may look varied while remaining dependent on the same economic drivers.
 The point here is not to say that concentration always ends in immediate disaster.
 It is to show that, when too many results depend excessively on a few positions, the portfolio becomes more sensitive to abrupt changes and harder to sustain emotionally.

 Fidelity notes that the purpose of diversification is to improve the relationship between risk and return for a level of risk compatible with long-term goals, not to eliminate losses altogether.
 This observation matters because it helps undo the fantasy that the highest return potential is, by definition, the most rational path.
 In many cases, the apparently “stronger” strategy is simply the more fragile one in the face of a meaningful mistake.